 - Alternate Continuity: It's not really in continuity with the mainstream The Punisher, and although it retains the dark and gritty feel, this is a separate continuity, as well as a one-shot story.

 - An Arm and a Leg: This comic's version of Microchip helps Punisher in his cause because he had his both legs ripped off by Doctor Octopus.

-- Atop a Mountain of Corpses: Featured in the original 1995 cover◊.
+- Atop a Mountain of Corpses: The original 1995 cover◊ depicted the Punisher standing triumphantly on a mound of dead Marvel characters.
 The reissue from 2000 replaces it with a generic picture of Punisher firing his guns.

 - Bond One-Liner: Spider-Man asks why Punisher is about to kill him.
 "Because somebody had to be first".

 - Book-Ends: The story began with Matt Murdock and Frank Castle as teenagers in Hell's Kitchen, when Castle protected Murdock from some bullies.
 Matt said that if he fought back, he would be like them.
 Castle did not agree, and told him that someone must fight back against the abuses of those stronger.Bully: That's Big Frank Castle!
 I ain't tangling with him!

 Young Frank: I hate bullies.
 You don't hit 'em back they're just gonna keep hurting you, Matt.
 Only way to stop 'em.

 Young Matt: My...
 My dad doesn't like me fighting.
 Says I gotta just ignore 'em.

 Young Frank: He's wrong.
 You gotta get your own back.